dionyysus/RickAndMorty/README.md

 # RickAndMorty

 Here is my second project after Movie App, but also my first without using storyboards.
-I used the programmatic ui.

 ## Technologies I use